PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-09 17:34:03
+Last updated: 2024-04-09 17:34:36
-Random Quote: I never wanted the throne, I only ever wanted to be your equal. - Thor
+Random Quote: In Texas, the holy trinity is God, Football and barbecue.
+Not necessarily in that order. - Sheldon Cooper